MisterVector/Innectis-Dedicated-Plugin/README.md

 This guide assumes you already know how to use a Java IDE (such as NetBeans), know how to set up a MySQL server, and setup a Bukkit-compatible Minecraft server.

+### Database Server Support

+The IDP supports the following databases:

+* MySQL (up to 5.6)
+* MariaDB (up to 5.5)

+Later versions of MySQL and MariaDB may work but are not guaranteed.

 ## Setting up the IDP Source

 First download this repository at https://github.com/AlphaBlend/Innectis-Dedicated-Plugin/archive/master.zip